The Great Grill Debate: Charcoal vs. Gas

 Portability

 Lugging a gas grill to a park or beach cookout is going to be a headache, unless you have a big minivan and some able hands to help.
-That said, lots of folks like cooking in their backyard or back deck, and it's far less likely that some thief (presumably a hungry one) will walk off with your lovely gas grill if it's a pain to lug away.
-But for ball games and rooftop cookouts the Weber 10020 Smokey Joe Charcoal Grill ($29.99 in-store, a low by $15) is an ideal portable choice.
+That said, lots of folks like cooking in their backyard or back deck, and it's far less likely that some thief (presumably a hungry one) will walk off with your lovely gas grill if it's a pain to move.

 Advantage: Charcoal Grill

-There are those eclectic folks in life who, when asked, "Hamburger or hot dog?" simply nod their heads and say, "yes."
-Like any good backyard BBQ menu, there's a grill that accommodates the tastes of all: The Char Griller Duo Gas Grill and Smoker ($244.99 with $25 s&h, a low by $5) houses a gas cooking area on the left side, and a charcoal compartment on the right, so you can get the best of both worlds.
+There are those eclectic folks in life who, when asked, "Hamburger or hot dog?" simply nod their heads and say, "Yes."
+Like any good backyard BBQ menu, there's a grill that can accommodate the tastes of all: The Brinkmann Dual Function 3-Burner Propane Gas/Charcoal Grill and Smoker ($299.00 with free pickup, a low compared to similar models by $15) houses a gas cooking area on the left side and a charcoal compartment on the right, so you can get the best of both worlds.

 The Grill Line

-Anyone who owns a charcoal grill knows that cleanup can be a huge hassle, and you'll need up to 20 minutes to reach full cooking temperature, which is bad news if you have starving kids on hand.
-In all my years owning and operating gas grills, I've never felt for a second that I compromised on flavor or cooking quality, though I recognize the edge charcoal has in the hands of a true grillmaster.
+Anyone who owns a charcoal grill knows that cleanup can be a huge hassle, and you'll need up to 20 minutes to reach full cooking temperature.
+That's bad news if you have starving kids waiting, but can be an edge in the hands of a true grillmaster.
 Then again, when it comes to grilling and outdoor cooking, the debate could rage all summer long.